Avaiga/taipy-doc/docs/manuals/studio/index.md

 This tool addresses two major areas:

 - Building configurations<br/>
-    An application that relies on [Taipy Core](../core/index.md) functionalities needs to build a Taipy [configuration](../core/config/index.md) where DataNode configs, Task configs, etc. are declared.<br/>
+    An application that relies on [Taipy Scenarios](../userman/sdm/index.md) functionalities needs to build a Taipy [configuration](../userman/sdm/scenario/scenario-config.md) where DataNode configs, Task configs, etc. are declared.<br/>
-    Running the application usually starts by creating [entities](../core/entities/index.md), which depend on configuration elements.

     Taipy Studio provides a graphical editor where you can create and configure the elements of your configurations stored in TOML files that your Taipy